 #3: Introduces new experiences and information

 The more your child reads, the more he’ll know.
 Books are, after all, an important source of information, for both kids and adults.
-When I want to learn more about a topic, I usually borrow a book about it.
+When I want to learn more about a topic, I borrow a book about it.
 And of course, schools have books with the sole purpose of providing information.

 That habit can start now.
-Your child can learn about how snowflakes form, or which animal runs the fastest.
+Your child can learn how snowflakes form, or which animal runs the fastest.
 He can discover our solar system or how plants grow.
 If your child doesn’t travel much, he can still “visit” different countries and cultures.

 #4: Reading is a bonding experience

 One of the biggest mistakes we do is make reading a chore.
 It’s tempting to, especially when we feel pressured or guilty when we feel like our kids don’t read enough.